Review: Evidence of abuse ignored at Ohio State

 Ohio State officials never initiated an investigation about Strauss by the medical board or law enforcement, the working group said.
 Ironically, the board investigation of Strauss began because of information learned about him in a separate investigation that he had initiated against another physician.

-Charles Stienecker, who was board president in 1996, said he isn't aware of the Strauss case or any other case of that nature being swept under the rug.
-He said only two board members would have known about the investigation unless it advanced to a hearing, and those members are deceased.
+Charles Stienecker, who was board president in 1996, said he wasn't aware of the Strauss case or any other of that nature being swept under the rug.
+He said only two board members would have known about the investigation unless it advanced to a hearing, and those members had died.

 Stienecker said he wasn't aware of Strauss until he read allegations in the newspaper after the university announced an investigation last year.